 - Enter your Client ID and Client Secret.

-- Click Log in.
+- Select Log in.

 - In Sign in with Google, enter your Google email and password then click Allow to approve the connector's permission to access Google BigQuery on your behalf.

-- Click Next.
+- Select Next.

-- More information about limits and quotas can be found on the Google BigQuery Quotas and Limits Documentation site.
+More information about limits and quotas can be found on the Google BigQuery Quotas and Limits Documentation site.
 You can also review the Streaming Data into BigQuery Documentation to understand how your data will be inserted into the Google BigQuery table.

 Outputting data from your designer workflow to Google BigQuery streams new rows to the table in BigQuery.
 Data will be held in a temporary streaming buffer for up to 90 minutes while processes in Google BigQuery convert the row-based data to columnar-based storage.
-In most cases, the data in the streaming buffer is still available for querying within seconds.
-However, you will not be able to see the inserted data in the Preview tab of the Google BigQuery console for the table until the extraction processes are complete.
-Learn more about the streaming buffer in this Google Blog Post.
-More information about the availability of streamed data can be found on the Google BigQuery Documentation site.